MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/send-in-app-notifications.md

 {
   "Title": "SLA critical",
-  "Body": "Record assigned to yo uis critically past SLA.", "Recipient": "/systemusers(<Guid of the user>)", "IconType": 100000003, // warning
+  "Body": "Record assigned to you is critically past SLA.", "Recipient": "/systemusers(<Guid of the user>)", "IconType": 100000003, // warning
   "ToastType": 200000000, // timed